boazbk/tcs/lec_01_introduction.md

 For more on the algorithms the Babylonians used, see [Knuth's paper](http://steiner.math.nthu.edu.tw/disk5/js/computer/1.pdf) and Neugebauer's [classic book](https://www.amazon.com/Exact-Sciences-Antiquity-Neugebauer/dp/0486223329).

-Many of the algorithms we mention in this chapter are covered in algorithms textbooks such as those by Cormen, Leiserson, Rivert, and Stein [@CLRS], Kleinberg and Tardos [@KleinbergTardos06],  and Dasgupta, Papadimitriou and Vazirani [@DasguptaPV08], as well as  [Jeff Erickson's textbook](http://jeffe.cs.illinois.edu/teaching/algorithms/).
+Many of the algorithms we mention in this chapter are covered in algorithms textbooks such as those by Cormen, Leiserson, Rivest, and Stein [@CLRS], Kleinberg and Tardos [@KleinbergTardos06],  and Dasgupta, Papadimitriou and Vazirani [@DasguptaPV08], as well as  [Jeff Erickson's textbook](http://jeffe.cs.illinois.edu/teaching/algorithms/).
 Erickson's book is freely available online and contains a great exposition of recursive algorithms in general and Karatsuba's algorithm in particular.